 6. Partner with parents.

-Share with moms and dads the truth and toy or object you used.
-Then they can do the same at home.
-Encourage them to also look for ways they can tie truth into toys or objects from their child’s everyday world.
+Last but definitely not least… Share with moms and dads the truth and the toy or object you used.
+Then they can reinforce the lesson at home.
+Also encourage parents to look for ways to tie truth to other toys or objects from their child’s everyday world.